-In a traditional private equity transaction, the seller is responsible for the representations and warranties related to the target (whether made by the seller itself or made by the target and backstopped by the seller through indemnity).
-While the target's management is typically involved in reviewing the representations and warranties and preparing disclosure schedules, it is rare that management is a party to or bears any contractual liability under the acquisition agreement, other than to the extent of management's equity holdings.
+In a traditional private equity transaction, the seller is responsible for the representations and warranties related to the target (whether made by the seller or the target and backstopped by the seller through indemnity).
+While the target's management is usually involved in reviewing the representations and warranties and preparing disclosure schedules, management is rarely a party to or contractually liable under the acquisition agreement, other than to the extent of management's equity holdings.

-Limitations on a seller's liability for representations and warranties typically depend on both the nature of the representations and warranties and whether the transaction involves R&W insurance or another recourse-limiting feature.
-Broadly speaking, representations and warranties are classified (for liability limitation purposes) as either 'fundamental' or 'non-fundamental' based on their subject matter and the extent to which they are critical to the essence and validity of the transaction.
-Seller liability for the handful of fundamental representations and warranties survives closing for a relatively long time (often 20 years or more, where permitted by applicable state law) and is typically capped at the purchase price.
+Limitations on a seller's liability for representations and warranties depend on both the nature of the representations and warranties and whether the transaction involves R&W insurance or another recourse-limiting feature.
+Generally, representations and warranties are classified (for liability limitation purposes) as either "fundamental" or "non-fundamental" based on their subject matter and the extent to which they are critical to the essence and validity of the transaction.

+Seller liability for the handful of fundamental representations and warranties survives closing for a relatively long time (often 20 years or more, where permitted by applicable state law) and is often capped at the purchase price.
 By contrast, seller liability for non-fundamental representations and warranties typically survives for only 12 to 24 months and is capped at a small percentage of the purchase price (usually 10% or less, and as little as 0% to 1% in R&W insurance transactions).

-Indemnification for non-fundamental representations and warranties is ordinarily subject to a deductible (of up to 1% of the purchase price) borne by the buyer and often an exclusion of de minimis losses below a small threshold.
-Some representations and warranties defy the broad fundamental/ non-fundamental classification.
-For example, representations and warranties related to taxes of the target often feature an intermediate survival period tied to the tax statute of limitations and liability capped at the purchase price.
+Indemnification for non-fundamental representations and warranties is ordinarily subject to a deductible (of up to 1% of the purchase price) borne by the buyer which often excludes losses below a small threshold.
+Some representations and warranties defy the broad fundamental/non-fundamental classification.
+For example, representations and warranties related to taxes often feature an intermediate survival period tied to the tax statute of limitations and liability capped at the purchase price.
 Those related to environmental or employee benefit matters may have longer survival periods or not be subject to deductibles and other indemnification limits.

 The custom in US private target transactions is to limit legal reliance of all parties to the four corners of the acquisition agreement.
-Accordingly, the acquisition agreement precludes reliance by the buyer on representations and warranties outside of those expressly included in the agreement, and similarly limits exceptions to those representations and warranties to matters expressly identified in disclosure schedules to the acquisition agreement delivered by the seller or the target.
+Accordingly, the acquisition agreement precludes reliance by the buyer on representations and warranties outside of those expressly included in the agreement, and similarly limits exceptions to those representations and warranties to matters identified in disclosure schedules to the acquisition agreement.
 Materials made available in data rooms or otherwise may not be relied on by either party in connection with liability issues, except to the extent expressly incorporated into the acquisition agreement.